snigdhasambitak/vaccine_development/README.md

 We are checking a graph's connectivity between two vaccines using the following principles:
 1. Start a DFS traversal at the source vaccine, vacA
-2. Check, after the algorithm halts, whether we have successfully traced the path till destination vaccine vacB. class Immunization: vaccineList = [[],[]] # distinct vaccines and their associations with strains strains = [[],[]] # strains and their associations to vaccines
+2. Check, after the algorithm halts, whether we have successfully traced the path till destination vaccine vacB.
 3. If they have, the vaccines are connected; otherwise, vaccines are not connected